TheJacksonLaboratory/metadata_mongo_ingester/README.md

 ## Overview

-## Documentation
-The subjects below are documented in more detail in the [docs](https://github.com/TheJacksonLaboratory/metadata_mongo_ingester/tree/master/docs) folder.

 ### Usage
+All methods are detailed on the [methods](https://github.com/TheJacksonLaboratory/metadata_mongo_ingester/blob/master/docs/methods.md) page.

 Open a connection by providing a [configuration file](https://github.com/TheJacksonLaboratory/metadata_mongo_ingester/blob/master/docs/Configuration_files.md) to the ingester's open_connection method.

-Set and validate a schema with the ingester's set_schema method.
+Set, validate, or unset a schema with the ingester's set_schema method.

 Validate a document against a schema with the validate method.

-These and other methods are detailed on the [methods](https://github.com/TheJacksonLaboratory/metadata_mongo_ingester/blob/master/docs/methods.md) page.
+Ingest a document with the ingest_document method.

 ### Unit Tests